bagisto/bagisto-docs/src/architecture/backend.md

 - Enhances the checkout experience by offering customers the option to pay with PayPal, a widely recognized and trusted payment method.

+### PayGlocal, PayU, PhonePe, Razorpay and Stripe

+Each of these is a self-contained gateway package with the same shape as PayPal: a payment class, a `payment-methods.php` entry, admin settings under **Sales → Payment Methods**, and its own routes for the redirect and the return (success and cancel).
+PayGlocal and PhonePe add a server-to-server webhook; Stripe, PayU and Razorpay complete the order on the return leg.
+They are the reference implementations for [Payment Method Development](../payment-method-development/getting-started.md).
+PhonePe and PayGlocal check the cart currency before redirecting, and `bootstrap/app.php` excludes `stripe/*` from CSRF so Stripe's return can be a POST.

 ### Product